Fred Stang, Senior Associate

 Executive Search Director

-In 1994 Fred was hired as the Triangle Community Foundation’s first dedicated development professional.
+In 1994, Fred was hired as the Triangle Community Foundation’s first dedicated development professional.
 He was soon promoted to Director of Development with responsibility for all aspects of the Foundation’s fundraising operations.
 He is proud of being part of a team that helped the Foundation grow from $10 million in 1994 to $135 million in 2010.
-He helped individuals, families and businesses create charitable funds meeting their philanthropic goals and assisted nonprofits in building endowments.
+Fred helped individuals, families and businesses create charitable funds meeting their philanthropic goals and assisted nonprofits in building endowments.
 Fred has experience with the full range of current and planned gifts.

 Fred was honored to be in the founding class of Leadership Triangle and later became the organization’s board chair.
 He has been a board member of the NC Estate Planning Council and chair of the Durham/Orange Estate Planning Council.
 He was a founder and co-leader for the Chapel Hill-based Neighbors for Responsible Growth, a past chair of the NC Center for Public Policy Research and a past board member with the Executive Service Corps of the Triangle.

-Fred is married to Claire Lorch, coordinator for UNC’s Carolina Campus Community Garden, and has lived since 1973 in Chapel Hill, where they raised their two children, Hannah and Ethan.
+Fred is married to Claire Lorch, education coordinator for UNC’s Carolina Campus Community Garden, and has lived since 1973 in Chapel Hill, where they raised their two children, Hannah and Ethan.
 Fred and Claire have traveled extensively in Europe and spent a year living and working on a kibbutz in northern Israel.